Jeff Tesreau: 1912 World Series

 In the 1912 World Series, Tesreau started three times, each against Boston Red Sox ace Smoky Joe Wood, and registered a 1–2 record for the Series.
 He started Game 1 of the Series and was credited with the loss in the 4-3 defeat but did not allow a hit for 5.1 innings (a triple by Tris Speaker broke up the no-hit bid).
 It is the longest no-hit bid by a rookie pitcher in World Series history and no rookie pitcher would throw five innings of no-hit ball in a Series start again until Ian Anderson in 2021.
 His performance stood as the longest postseason no-hit bid by a rookie for 101 years until Michael Wacha broke the mark in 2013.
 He was also credited with the loss in Game 4 before bouncing back in Game 7 (which due to a tie in Game 2 meant that the Series was even at three apiece), although the Giants lost in the decisive Game 8 the next day.

-Post career
+Post-playing career

-Tesreau became the baseball coach for the Dartmouth Big Green baseball team of Dartmouth College, a position he held until his death on September 24, 1946.
-He won 348 games as coach for Dartmouth, often coaching against Smoky Joe Wood, who had become the Yale University Yale Bulldogs baseball coach.
+Tesreau became the baseball coach for the Dartmouth Big Green baseball team of Dartmouth College, in 1919, a position he held until his death on September 24, 1946.
+He won 348 games as coach for Dartmouth, often coaching against Smoky Joe Wood, who had become the baseball coach for Yale University.
+He won four Eastern Intercollegiate Baseball League titles and was the alltime wins leader until he was passed by Bob Whalen decades later.